 Coronavirus has impacted on everyone’s mental health and wellbeing; 78% of people in the OI community have told us that the Pandemic has had a negative effect on their Mental Health.
-We have therefore pulled together this list of useful resources.

 For Children and Young People